-I like to water bath can my syrups because it saves room in my freezer and preserves them for later in the year when the taste of summer’s blueberries is a real treat.
+I like to water bath can my blueberry syrup because it saves room in my freezer and preserves them for later in the year when the taste of summer’s blueberries is a real treat.
+But, you could just as easily freeze or refrigerate this blueberry syrup.

 Honey-Lavender Blueberry Syrup

-If you are new to canning, I highly recommend the Ball Complete Book of Home Preserving because it is the ‘bible’ for safe canning and preserving and should be the first purchase of any new canner.
+If you are new to canning, I highly recommend the Ball Complete Book of Home Preserving .
+It is the ‘bible’ for safe canning and preserving and should be the first purchase of any new canner.
 Ooooh!
 When I just looked at the Ball book on Amazon, I realized that there is a new edition!
-It looks like my cook book library inventory might increase with the addition of The All New Ball Book Of Canning And Preserving: Over 350 of the Best Canned, Jammed, Pickled, and Preserved Recipes!
+It looks like my cookbook library inventory might increase with the addition of The All New Ball Book Of Canning And Preserving: Over 350 of the Best Canned, Jammed, Pickled, and Preserved Recipes!

 - 3 cups of water